 You can change your body if you want to.
-You can change its shape and color, reconfigure where it is large and small, get rid of textures and add new ones.
-But you can also change how your body looks simply by learning to dress to accentuate its best features.
+You can change its shape and size, reconfigure where it is large and small, get rid of textures and add new ones.
+But you can also change how your body looks simply by learning to dress to accentuate your favorite features.
 I mean, I still have that spare tire and that cellulite … but all you see when I wear this suit is the waist, the upper abs, the legs.
 My body is the same, but I still changed how it appears just by changing my clothes.

 This is not to say that there is a swimsuit out there that will make every last one of you feel like a goddess of the waters.
 Swimsuits are hard, and I am fully aware that I really, really lucked out with mine.
 But perhaps my experience with this particularly tricky garment can serve as a more general object lesson: Clothes are powerful tools, and how you dress can have a huge impact on how you feel about your body.
 Learning to dress to your figure is an investment in confidence and happiness.

 I never swam much because I hated how I looked in a suit.
-Now, I don’t swim much because swimming is FLIPPIN’ HARD, but I could do if I wanted to because I feel fabulous in my Sal-kini.
+Now, I don’t swim much because swimming is HARD, but I could do if I wanted to because I feel fabulous in my new suit.